NVIDIA-Merlin/HugeCTR/tutorial/dump_to_tf/readMe.md

       Each pair of **<key, slot_id, embedding_feature>** has size in bytes = **sizeof(TypeHashKey) + sizeof(TypeHashValueIndex) + sizeof(float) \* embedding_vec_size**.

 + Dense model file <br>
 Dense model's weights will be stored in the order of layers in configuration file.
-All weight values are of type `float`.
+All values are of type `float`.
   ```
   Weights in Layer0,
   Weights in Layer1,